AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

 8. More Examples
 -----------------

-To learn what are the resources are provides, check out `Aviatrix Terraform Provider <https://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_.
+To learn what are the resources are provided, check out `Aviatrix Terraform Provider <https://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_.

 To learn more examples, read on `Setup Aviatrix Transit Network with Terraform <https://docs.aviatrix.com/HowTos/Setup_Transit_Network_Terraform.html>`_.